oracle/node-oracledb/doc/api.md

 The maximum number of rows that are fetched by a query with [`connection.execute()`](#execute) when *not* using a [ResultSet](#resultsetclass).
 Rows beyond this limit are not fetched from the database.
+A value of 0 means there is no limit.

-The default value is 100.
+The default value is 0, meaning unlimited.

 This property may be overridden in an [`execute()`](#executeoptions) call.